manumiguezz/manumiguezz/README.md

 - 📫 manuelmiguezlauria@gmail.com use this mail to reach me!

-I am a trainee software developer with a strong foundation in Java 11 and 17, as well as knowledge in object-oriented programming and SQL.
-Currently, I am studying Flutter to be able to compete in the field of iOS and Android development.
-My previous job allowed me to assist in the development of a ticket sales and seat location system, where I discovered my passion for programming.
-Nowadays, I am striving to find a place to progress and build my experience in this field.
+Currently coding with Java/C at GAO Tek Inc. With a solid foundation of knowledge and experience in programming, I specialize in Java 11 and Java 17, as well as database structures (MySQL/SQLite3).

+In addition to my programming experience, I am expanding my skills in mobile and web development through studying Flutter and Dart.
+My goal is to apply my knowledge in these technologies to create efficient and appealing solutions for both mobile applications and web platforms.